 A good agent will check the title, learn whether a foreclosure notice has been filed, and determine how much is owed to the lender(s).
 This data will help you prepare a competitive offer.

-In addition, the agent will help you negotiate the best deal and overcome any roadblocks to a successful close.
+In addition, the agent will help you negotiate the best deal and overcome any roadblocks to a successful closing.

-Unless you’re paying with cash, your first step is to get pre-approved for a mortgage.
+Unless you’re paying for a short sale property with cash, your first step is to get pre-approved for a mortgage.

 This is a must.
 Without financing in place, a bank is likely to dismiss your offer out of hand.

 - An earnest money deposit.
-A substantial deposit shows the bank that you are a serious buyer.
-(If the deal closes, the deposit becomes part of your down payment.)
+A substantial deposit shows the listing agent and bank you are a serious buyer.
+If the deal closes, the deposit becomes part of your down payment

-- A pre-approval letter to prove that you have the ability to purchase the property at the proposed price.
+- A pre-approval letter to prove you have the ability to purchase the property at the offered price

-- Information on recent sale prices for similar properties in the area – “comps” – to prove that your proposed price is reality-based.
+- Information on recent sale prices for similar properties in the area (“comps”) to prove your proposed price is reality-based

-- Proof of funds.
-This may be needed if a pre-approval letter doesn’t convince the seller that you have enough money.
-Proof of funds can include copies of bank and money market account statements, as well as equity lines of credit and certified financial statements.
+- Proof of funds — This may be needed if a pre-approval letter doesn’t convince the seller you have enough money.
+Proof of funds can include copies of bank statements, as well as equity lines of credit and certified financial statements

 You and your agent should also prepare a short sale addendum with certain contingencies.